LGBTQ culture in Nashville: Nashville Pride

 Nashville Pride is an annual pride festival held in Nashville that includes a parade, vendors, and performances from music artists and other performers.

 Nashville Black Pride

 Nashville Black Pride hosts several annual pride events specifically for black members of the LGBT community, although all races and sexualities/orientations are welcome.

 HotMess Sports

 HotMess Sports is an LGBT sports league that plays a variety of sports such as dodgeball, kickball, and volleyball.

+Metro Nashville Softball Association

+MNSA is the local softball league and member of the national iPride organization.
+MNSA has teams spanning multiple divisions based on skill level, competing each Spring and Fall.
+Additionally, they play host to the Music City Classic Tournament each July where teams from across the US are invited to compete.